tjohann/ambient_tracking_with_raspi/README.md

 	192.168.178.96            baalue-96.my.domain             baalue-16

 You can use the build cluster based with this device (to build a kernel or ...).
-Additional check https://github.com/tjohann/baalue_distcc .
+Additionaly check https://github.com/tjohann/baalue_distcc .
 Here you should find all information and hints you need.

 Note: The base configuration is already included in my image.